develop-me/bootcamp--week-07-08--laravel/challenges/02-laravel-api/README.md

 Create a new controller `API\\Owners\\Animals`.
 Add RESTful API routes for:

-- Listing all of the animals that belong to a specific owner
+- Listing all of the animals that belong to the specified owner
-- Adding an existing animal to an owner
+- Create a new animal that belongs to the specified owner